petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

     ...
 </actions>
 ```

-Instead of writing the logic directly in a `<script>` element, you can write an [`ActionExecutor`](./creating-an-action-executor.md) Java class, then call it in the workflow definition.
+Instead of writing the logic directly in a `<script>` element, you can write an [`ActionExecutor`](./creating-an-action-executor.md) Java class and call it in the workflow definition.
 In the workflow definition, set the language to `java` and call the `ActionExecutor`:

 ```xml
 <actions>